ibm-cloud-docs/vpc/byok-key-rotation.md

 # Key rotation for VPC resources
 {: #vpc-key-rotation}

-For {{site.data.keyword.vpc_short}} resources such as volumes, file shares, and custom images that are protected by your customer root key (CRK), you can rotate the root keys for more security.
-When you rotate a root key by schedule or on demand, the original key material is replaced.
-The old key remains active to decrypt existing resources but can't be used to encrypt new ones.
+Rotate customer root keys for storage volumes, file shares, and custom images to enhance security.
+Key rotation replaces cryptographic material while maintaining access.
 {: shortdesc}

 [Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).